Best for

 After the access window passes, the link stops working and stored data is deleted on the next access attempt.
 There is no dashboard for managing old shares.

-Temporary uploads still use the same 25 MB cap.
+Temporary uploads still use the same 80 MB cap.

 More detail

-A temporary upload keeps the sharing job small and clear.
+A temporary file upload keeps the sharing job small and clear.
 You know the file is for a short time, so you set the access window up front and send the link.

 How it works